DonnC/pywce/README.md

 ---

 ## Why pywce
-Most WhatsApp chatbot tutorials or libraries acts as client libraries only.
+Most WhatsApp chatbot tutorials or libraries acts as client libraries only or give basic chatbot using a lot of `if..else`.

-This library gives you a complete approach for developing chatbots of any scale, giving you access to full package of whatsapp client library and chatbot development framework.
+This project gives you a complete approach for developing chatbots of any scale, giving you access to full package of whatsapp client library and chatbot development framework.

 ---